Is Coconut Oil Good For dogs?

 Coconut oil is safe for all types of animals.
 Studies have shown that animals can tolerate coconut oil very well and pet parents do not need to worry about toxicity due to overconsumption.
 If your dog accidentally licks a whole jar of coconut oil, they may experience a bout of diarrhea but nothing too serious.
 You also don’t have to worry about coconut oil going bad or turning toxic with high temperatures.
 It is a stable, non-toxic substance with approximately two years of shelf-life.

-However, just like any other holistic option, it is always important to check with a qualified veterinarian before adding any health supplement to your dog’s diet.
+However, just like any other holistic option, it is always important to check with a qualified veterinarian before adding any health supplement to your pet diet.

 We only want the best when it comes to the food and medicines we give to our pups.
-When deciding on the best coconut oil for dogs always go for virgin coconut oil, preferably organic and sold in a glass jar.
-Some of the coconut oils found in the supermarket are refined, bleached and deodorized.
+When picking the best coconut oil for dogs always go for organic, virgin coconut oil, preferably in a glass jar.
+You will find some coconut oils in the supermarket that are refined, bleached and deodorized.
 Meaning that they take out all the good things naturally found in the coconut.
 When feeding your dog coconut oil, it is best to avoid RBD products because the chemical processing removes a huge chunk of the nutritional and therapeutic value.

 To put it simply, Coconut oil is a WIN!

 It’s an all-natural health supplement that provides numerous benefits both inside and out.
 Unlike other herbal supplements that boast significant health benefits for your dog, coconut oil is a taste they are sure to love!
 Adding coconut oil to your pup’s diet should be a no brainer.